spigad/docker-tutorial/docs/dockerfile/copy.md

 ```

 **Exercise:**
-Create hello.c and Dockerfile in the same directory.
+Create hello.c and Dockerfile in the same directory:

-Run docker build -t hello . in this directory.
+- Run docker build -t hello . in this directory.

-Run docker run hello, you should see Hello, world!.
+- Run docker run hello, you should see Hello, world!.

 ### COPY and the build cache

-Run the build again.

-- Now, modify hello.c and run the build again

 Docker can cache steps involving COPY.
 Those steps will not be executed again if the files haven't been changed.
+You can try it yourself by
+- Run the build again, but now modify hello.c

 ### The .dockerignore file

-We can create a file named .dockerignore
+Something you need to take care of is to avoid copy of unneeded files i.e. files in your context but not required in the image.
+To do that you have a handle: **.dockerignore**

-(at the top-level of the build context)

-It can contain file names and globs to ignore
+You can create it at the top-level of the build context specifying file names and globs to ignore

-They won't be sent to the builder

-(and won't end up in the resulting image)
+They won't be sent to the builder and won't end up in the resulting image

 See the [documentation](https://docs.docker.com/engine/reference/builder/#dockerignore-file) for the little details